 An employee of a Missoula-based architecture firm misses a deadline for submitting building plans, which causes a delay in the project.
-The client says that the oversight caused a financial loss of $15,000.
+The client says that the oversight caused a substantial financial loss.

-The architecture company’s professional liability insurance would help reimburse the client for the losses.
-If the client filed a lawsuit for additional damages, E&O insurance would pay for legal expenses up to the policy limits, including attorney fees, court costs and any additional damages for which the business was found liable.
+The architecture company’s professional liability insurance could help reimburse the client for the losses.
+If the client filed a lawsuit for additional damages, E&O insurance could help pay the firm’s attorney fees, court costs and any additional damages for which the business is found liable.

-Your industry and exposure to risk.
-Small companies that have greater risks of causing injury or property damage will likely pay more for business insurance in Montana than those that have fewer chances of such accidents.
-For example, construction firms in the state spend a median of about $62 each month for coverage, while professional services providers pay $47.
+Small companies that have greater risks of causing injury or property damage will likely pay more for business insurance than those that have fewer chances of such accidents.
+For example, construction firms usually spend more than professional service providers.